MEDIA Tax Credit

 MT Department of Revenue

 To claim the MEDIA tax credit, productions must submit a media tax credit application with the Montana Department of Revenue after they have completed principal photography.
 Productions will need to submit their Submission of Costs to the Department of Revenue within 60 days of principal photography (which includes wrap) if you would like to claim the credit in the year of production.

 For more in-depth information on applying with the Department of Revenue, FAQs, and tax credit caps by calendar year, visit their site below.

 Economic Impact of the Film Production Industry in Montana Report

 Film production generates significant economic activity for their host communities, drawing out-of-town spending, generating jobs, and bolstering local businesses.
 Because of this potential boost to Montana local economies, the Montana State Legislature passed the Montana Economic Development Industry Advancement Act (MEDIA Act) in 2019 to provide an income tax incentive to attract film, television, and other media production to the State.

 The Economic Impact of the Film Production Industry in Montana Report provides an analysis of the economic, fiscal, and societal impacts from film and television production in Montana and specifically evaluates the impacts associated with the MEDIA Act Tax Credit Program.
-Read the 2020 report below.
+Read the reports below.